 THE BOOK: CURRENT DIARY—on the materiality of asemic writing

-I am offering an inquiry into writing-practice performances that open up toward diverse and non-normative experiences.
+An inquiry into writing-practice performances that open up toward diverse and non-normative experiences.
 I explore the edges of meaning-making where thoughts are becoming, being alive, but never crystallizing into concepts.
-In this way, I practice theory with community performance as an art/dance of asemic performance in order to sense meanings that are arriving but are never here.
-With collaborators, I use various art media to investigate the potential that evolves if the body’s manifestations are present in the performance.
-This is an asemic process and central to the way my art practice creates narratives about ‘othered’ ways of living.
+With collaborators, I use various art media to investigate the potential that evolves if the full-body’s manifestations are present in the performance.
+This is an asemic process and central to the way my art practice creates narratives about ‘othered’ ways of being and knowing.

 Embodied Connections: Conceptual frame and purpose

-Bodily explorations of new languages and modes of communication created by lost entities muted and unrecognized by society are always at the heart of my art dance research/practice.
+Bodily explorations of new languages and modes of communication created by entities muted and unrecognized by society are central in my art dance research/practice.
 It has been fifteen years since I immigrated to the U.S. by way of Kazakhstan, Belarus, Russia, Kremia, and Israel.
 I am searching for traces of memories that stayed in my perambulatory body that took in the spirit of moving landscapes.
 Having been disoriented by my life’s shifting geography, I am connecting to those who, like me, were lost in between communities, places and times.
 The practices leave me curious about and open to experiencing the ancient, non-conventional, embodied connections on the fringe of societies that audience members bring with them.
 I am tracing histories of invented languages and stories through bodily practice as an interplay of Movement and Text, both verbal and visual.
-This experiment, in essence, investigates the space where art and theory co-exist with community generation.
+This experiment, in essence, investigates the space where art and theory co-exist.